 The cost of the Southworth Ferry

-The cost of the Southworth Ferry is $6.00 for a vehicle and driver, $3.00 for each additional passenger, and $4.00 for pedestrians and cyclists.
-The Southworth Ferry costs $6.00 for a car and driver, $3.00 for each other passenger, and $4.00 for pedestrians and cyclists.
+The Southworth Ferry costs $6.00 for a vehicle and driver, $3.00 for each additional passenger, and $4.00 for pedestrians and cyclists.

 The view from the Southworth Ferry

 The view from the Southworth Ferry is one of the most beautiful in all of Washington.
-The ferry ride itself is short, but it gives you a chance to see some of the most fantastic scenery in the state.
+The ferry ride is short, but it allows you to see some of the most fantastic scenery in the state.
 The ferry leaves from the Battery Maritime Building and docks at Valor Lakefront Airport.
-You can take a short walk to see the Washington Monument and the Tidal Basin.
+You can walk briefly to the Washington Monument and the Tidal Basin.
 The views are breathtaking, but don’t get too close — this is a controlled area, so do not walk on the grass or climb on the guard rails.

 The Southworth Ferry schedule